Vella Raja

 Vella Raja is a 2018 Indian Tamil-language television series, produced as an Original for Amazon Prime Video.
 The series is directed by Guhan Senniappan of Nalaya Iyakunar and Sawaari fame, produced by S. R. Prabhu under the production banner Dream Warrior Pictures.
 It is the first Amazon Original in Tamil which was dubbed in both Hindi and Telugu languages.
-The series was released on Prime Video on 7 December 2018 and received positive reviews from the audience and critics for its making and the screenplay, It stars Bobby Simha, Parvatii Nair and Gayathrie in their streaming series debut, while Kaali Venkat plays a pivotal role in the series.
+The series was released on Prime Video on 7 December 2018 and received positive reviews from the audience and critics for its making and the screenplay, It stars Bobby Simha, Parvati Nair and Gayathrie in their streaming series debut, while Kaali Venkat plays a pivotal role in the series.
 Media outlets speculated that the series is inspired by the 2018 Hindi-language Netflix series Sacred Games.

 Synopsis

 Vella Raja revolves around the lives of characters who land up in trouble while staying at a lodge.
 How Deva saves himself without getting caught by the police and his rivals forms the rest of the story.